zingolabs/zingo-indexer/docs/testing.md

 3) Generate the zebrad chain cache `cargo nextest run generate_zebrad_large_chain_cache --run-ignored ignored-only`
 4) Run `$ cargo nextest run tests`

+*NOTE: As we currently have several bugs using Zebra's regtest mode for our tests, we are having to rely on loading cached chain-data instead of creating chain data dynamically.
+Due to this, and the fact that Zebra requires a lock on its chain cache, all unit tests in zaino-state (and any others relying on loading cached chain data) must be run sequentially.
+This can be done by running tests with the `--no-capture` flag.
+Eg. `cargo nextest run -p zaino-state --no-capture`.

 ### Wallet-to-Validator Tests
 - To run Wallet-to-Validator tests:
 1) Simlink or copy compiled `zcashd`, `zcash-cli` and `zebrad` binaries to `$ zaino/test_binaries/bins/*`